 Converting a file to PDF is one of the easiest ways to ensure that others can view your attachments.
 Anyone who has installed the free Adobe Reader can view a PDF file.
 There are two basic ways to create a PDF file.

 Create PDFs with Adobe Acrobat

 Adobe Acrobat Professional is a program available for purchase at Software Distribution Services that allows you to convert files into PDFs.
 Some free software programs for creating PDFs are also available.
-However, CSSD has not tested these tools and is not able to provide support for them.
+However, Pitt IT has not tested these tools and is not able to provide support for them.
 The instructions below explain how to create a PDF using Adobe Acrobat.

 - After you have installed Adobe Acrobat Professional, open the file you want to convert using the program you used to create it and select the Print option.